iolanta-tech/iolanta-tech/docs/project/whitepaper/index.md

 > …a blogger writing about a recent trip to Berlin can easily integrate a nicely formatted fact box with important information about Berlin obtained from Wikipedia into her blog post.
 A community of science fiction fans can integrate lists on a recent BBC programming matching their preferences into their community portal.

 With Smarty (or any other template language), template reuse seems to pose a challenge. `schema:url` property on an object will always mean that the object has a hypertext link associated with it.
 The author of every template out there will have to remember that, — there is no way to say that `schema:url` in HTML context is always rendered as an `<a>` tag.
-Which seems to be a reason of a lot of repetition among templates.
+Which seems to be a reason for a lot of repetition among templates.
 Can we leverage the information already contained in the Linked Data to reduce that kind of repetition?

 ### `5.3` Summary

 * Purely template-based tools do not allow to specify, via the Linked Data graph itself, which visualization to choose;
-* Fresnel vocabulary allows to do that — but requires creation of a large tree of lenses so that we can choose particular visualization for even the deepest levels of the tree.
+* Fresnel vocabulary permits that — but requires the creation of a large tree of lenses so that we can choose particular visualization for even the deepest levels of the tree.

 ## `6` :eye: Iolanta visualization system by example

-This paper proposes an open source visualization tool by the name of `iolanta`.
+This paper proposes an open-source visualization tool by the name of `Iolanta`.
 This tool is also used to build parts of this paper.

 !!! info "Reproducibility"
      The paper is published on the Web at [:globe_with_meridians: iolanta.tech](https://iolanta.tech).